stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (yren10−stat6250): When comparing two observations in one data set, if one observation missing 1 variable value, are we still able to do the comparison?
 Are we still getting a correct result?
 - Question (akumar30−stat6250): Does missing value has any impact on total number of observation or variables in SAS Datasets?

+-Question (lzhao4-stat6250): Do missing values affect the structure of the data set?
+-Answer (mcardoso3-stat6250):  Missing values are recorded in the SAS data set, but the structure of the data set isn't affected because every variable and observation must have a value to work.

+-Question (cyuan10-stat6250): Is the observations always the “rows” and variable always the columns?
+-Answer (mcardoso3-stat6250):  Yes, rows are called observations while columns are called variables, so their statuses remain the same.

 [Course Textbook Chapter 1, Problem 2]
 - Question (mcardoso3-stat6250):  Why does each SAS line end with a semicolon?